SuperMartijn642/OreGrowth/README.md

                         // base receives a random tick "growth_chance": 0.3, // chance for a crystal to grow when it
-                         // receives a random tick "result": { // item dropped when a fully crystal grown crystal
+                         // receives a random tick "result": { // item dropped when a fully grown crystal is broken "item": "minecraft:pumpkin_pie",
-               // is broken
-      "item": "minecraft:pumpkin_pie",
       "count": 2
    }